iamryo/good-code-examples/README.md

 ### Boxen ###
 This project requires Dabo's development provisioning system, Boxen.
 Go [here](https://github.com/dabohealth/dabo-boxen) to setup Boxen.

-After setting up Boxen, you can use boxen to clone and setup the `Phoenix` project automatically in `~/src/phoenix` by running:
+After setting up Boxen, you can use boxen to clone and setup the `Nightingale` project automatically in `~/src/nightingale` by running:

-    $ boxen phoenix
+    $ boxen nightingale

 Boxen will: